nicholaswilde/recipes/docs/mediterranean/vegetarian-paella.md

 ### Step 4

-Stir in crushed tomatoes and vegetarian broth.
+Stir in crushed tomatoes and vegetable broth.
 Bring liquid to a boil and stir in arborio rice and saffron.
 Rice should be completely covered with liquid.

 ### Step 5